bseverns/seedBox/examples/05_live_granular/README.md

 * Hooks into the same offline renderer golden harness that guards the reseed
   demos: peek at [`tests/native_golden`](../../tests/native_golden) to see how WAV fixtures get validated.
-* Keeps the punk-rock ethos: build, bounce, inspect the WAV, and tweak the seed script without ever plugging in hardware.
+* Keeps the ethos: build, bounce, inspect the WAV, and tweak the seed script without ever plugging in hardware.

-Treat this README as a notebook.
+This README is a notebook.
 Scribble why you changed a grain recipe, not just the numbers you nudged.